-Here are some factors to consider before you talk to your doctor about trying something else.
+Here are some factors to consider before you talk to your healthcare provider about trying something else.

 If you regularly take your medication, you should feel some kind of desired effects.
-Your mood should improve, or at least stabilize.
-You should feel more at ease, and overall better about your condition.
+Your mood should improve or at least stabilize.
+You should feel more at ease and overall better about your condition.

-- weight problems, including gain or loss
+- weight gain or weight loss

 - reduced sexual desire